2k-chris/School-bookmarklets/README.md

 # Bookmarklets
 Collection of bookmarklets
 Thats all :)
-(NOTE: I wrote almost none of these)
+(NOTE: I wrote almost none of these, and I took most of them from a bookmarks bar so I've got no idea who the OG authors are)

 # Force remove ext